Downing AIM Estate Planning Service ISA

 As is to be expected, not all investments work out.
 Northbridge Industrial Services Plc is an example.
 Northbridge is a provider of specialist industrial equipment and power sources to extreme environments across the globe.
 Past projects have included supplying power to oil fields and the Olympics.
 The business had previously been an acquisition vehicle and Downing liked its diversified nature.
 However, the business suffered following the downturn in oil & gas markets, as it became apparent it had more exposure to oil and gas than the company’s management team had initially believed.
 Downing sold its stake in the business, realising a 40-50% loss for investors.
 The downturn subsequently led to a series of profit warnings, and further share price declines for investors.

 The Downing public equity team has a good long-term track record, however, the AIM service has been hampered by poor investor sentiment over the last three years, partly due to political uncertainty and a lessened appetite from investors to back small businesses trading on AIM.
 However, investor sentiment seems to have improved in recent months, and the strategy appears to be responding well.
 Please note, past performance is not a guide to the future.
-Please note the chart below is prepared quarterly, to December 2019, so does not yet reflect price movements in 2020.
+Please note the chart below is prepared quarterly, to March 2020.

 The default view is the performance for this particular offer.
 You'll be able to see the performance of other AIM ISA offers if you click on the portfolio names above.
 Source: Downing and other AIM ISA managers.
-Performance is shown net of fees with dividends reinvested.
+Performance is shown net of fees, excluding initial charges, with dividends reinvested, based on the average portfolio performance across the service, except for Puma and Fundamental which shows the performance of one example portfolio.
 Past performance is not a guide to the future.
 Dividends are variable and not guaranteed.

 Access to your investment